 My next stop on Oaxaca’s coast is Puerto Escondido.
-A place so magical that it is hard to describe it in words.
-It is one of those places where I immediately feel at home and could see myself get stranded at for years to come.
-And I do meet a lot of people who this happened to, and I understand why.
+A place so magical that it’s hard to describe with words.
+It’s one of those places where I immediately feel at home and could see myself get stranded for years to come.
+And I do meet a lot of people who this happened to and I understand why!

 Here you can spend your days going surfing, diving, horseback riding or just hang on the beach with all the friendly and loving people.
-One of the days, we do a four hour horseback riding tour in the mountains, and with the horses we cross several rivers to get to the hot springs which mineral water really does the trick for both your hangovers and health.
+One of the days, we do a 4-hours horseback riding tour in the mountains and with the horses we cross several rivers to get to the hot springs which mineral water really does the trick for both your hangovers and health.

 What I really find amazing about Puerto Escondido, is the structure of the city.
-It kinds of feel like you got up to seven cities in one city.
+It kins of feels like you got up to 7 cities in 1 city.
 Every area got something different to offer.
 You got the famous Zicatela beach with all its good shops, restaurants and crazy nightlife.
-In the one end of Zicatela is where all the hippies hang out and in the other, is where you find the local life.
-A small street from the beach leads up to a street fill with street kitchens.
+In one end of Zicatela, you’ll find all the hippies hanging out and in the other, you’ll find the local life.
+A small street from the beach leads up to a street filled with street kitchens.
 This is the place to get your tacos and micheladas in Puerto Escondido.
 Then you got the city center plus all the other beautiful beaches.
-We use one day at Manzanillo beach where you are able to swim because of its quite and calm waters.
+We spend one day at Manzanillo beach where you’re able to swim because of its calm waters.
 Here we spend the day sipping on rom coconuts and eating fresh oysters from the sea.

-Time flies in Puerto Escondido, and all the sudden it is time to take the one-hour flight to Mexico City.
-At the airport in Mexico City, I am so privilege to get picked up by my good Mexican friend who I studied with in Spain and who I haven’t seen for more than seven years.
+Time flies in Puerto Escondido, and all the sudden it’s time to take the 1-hour flight to Mexico City.
+At the airport in Mexico City, I get picked up by my good Mexican friend who I studied with in Spain and who I haven’t seen for more than 7 years.

 The Area of Coyoacán

-We move into his apartment in the cosy area of Coyoacán, and after a good and long power nap (party life in Puerto Escondido is hard work), we are ready to see some of the city.
-We start our little tour at Plaza de Coyoacán where there is so much life going on.
+We move into his apartment in the cosy area of Coyoacán and after a good and long power nap (party life in Puerto Escondido is hard work), we’re ready to see some of the city.
+We start our little tour at Plaza de Coyoacán where there’s so much life going on.
 A man is performing his puppet show surrounded by a big group of laughing children, another man is doing magic tricks together with a small boy he picked out from the crowd, people are walking their dogs while couples are kissing on the benches.
 This is a good place to watch Mexican life pass by.

 Plaza Garibaldi: Home to Mariachi